 - An electrocardiogram (EKG) may also be included in a Welcome to Medicare visit.
 However, Part B deductibles and coinsurances will apply.

 - As a result of the Welcome to Medicare visit, you may receive a referral for an Abdominal Aortic Aneurysm (AAA) screening.
 If you receive a referral because you are at risk for an AAA, Medicare should cover an AAA ultrasound with no deductible or coinsurance.
 This is true if you see a health care provider who accepts assignment.

 - The Welcome to Medicare preventive visit is not a head-to-toe physical.

-Starting January 1, 2011, Original Medicare covers the Welcome to Medicare preventive visit with no coinsurance or deductible if you see providers who take assignment.
+Original Medicare covers the Welcome to Medicare preventive visit with no coinsurance or deductible if you see providers who take assignment.
 Doctors and other health care providers who take assignment cannot charge more than the Medicare approved amount.

 Note: If you receive any additional services or screenings during the Welcome to Medicare preventive visit, then you may have an additional charge for those services.
 Services not included in the Welcome to Medicare visit will be billed separately.
 You may be charged your usual copay and deductible if the additional service is covered by Medicare.

 If you are in a Medicare Advantage plan, you should check with your plan to see what rules and costs apply.
-Starting in 2012, Medicare Advantage (MA) plans will cover all preventive services the same as Original Medicare.
+Medicare Advantage (MA) plans cover all preventive services the same as Original Medicare.
 This means MA plans will not be allowed to charge cost-sharing fees (coinsurances, copays or deductibles) for preventive services that Original Medicare does not charge for as long as you see in-network providers.
 If you see providers that are not in your plan’s network, charges will typically apply.